Most acoustic guitars have between 18 – 20 frets compared to electric guitars which usually have a minimum of 21 frets.

-Acoustic guitars have fewer frets than electric guitars because upper fret access is more difficult due to the body of the guitar being larger.
+Acoustic guitars have fewer frets than electric guitars because upper fret access is less accessible due to the body of the guitar being larger.
 Acoustic guitars also do not transfer vibrations as effectively from the strings to the soundboard when playing in higher positions due to the vibrating string length being much shorter so tend to be played less in higher positions on the neck.

 Body Size and Fret Access

 One noticeable difference between acoustic and electric guitars is the size of the body.

 And, while there are many small body acoustic guitars including Parlor and Concert size guitars, these guitars are typically not as loud as larger body acoustic guitars such as Dreadnoughts and Jumbos.

 For the most part, the body of an acoustic guitar is substantially larger than the standard electric guitar, and also has more depth.